5everin/3D-Model-Viewer/README.md

 # 3D-Model-Viewer
 A software renderer written in vb.net

-Requires .net 4.6 or newer
+Requires .net 4.6 or newer.
 May require the adding of a reference to System.Numerics

 This is not an example of great code or coding technique I'm afraid.
 (I'm just a hobbyist)